 Boost key employee metrics

 At a time when loneliness at work is at an all-time high, cultivating a sense of belonging among employees is paramount.
-Years of service awards should be objective, recognizing every employee for their contributions — no matter their role or location.
 When executed well, years of service awards foster feelings of appreciation and connection.
 Showing your employees they are truly valued boosts engagement and encourages employees to stay for the long haul.
 What is more, years of service awards can potentially provide tax benefits to companies whose programs comply with the relevant requirements.

 Create a culture of longevity and loyalty

-Relying on compensation to keep employees around is naïve.
 A startling 38% of employees leave in their first year, and 78% leave within five years.
-HR departments need to make every effort to keep good talent.
 Part of that strategy should focus on recognizing employees.
 Years of service awards are an easy way to ensure your employees are rewarded for everything they’ve brought to the company.
 Consistent, genuine recognition makes people want to stay and keep contributing to your organization’s success.